 8. Consider a balance transfer.

 If your credit card company won’t budge on interest rates, it may be worth looking into a balance transfer.
 With some balance transfer offers, you can secure 0% intro APR for up to 18 months, although you might need to pay a balance transfer fee for the privilege.

-The Discover it® Balance Transfer card offers a 0% introductory APR on balance transfers and purchases for the first 18 months (after that ongoing APR is 14.24% - 25.24% Variable).
-If you have a credit card balance you could feasibly pay off during that time frame, transferring the balance to a 0% introductory APR card like this one could save you money on interest while simultaneously helping you pay down debt faster.
+If you have a credit card balance you could feasibly pay off during that time frame, transferring the balance to a card like the Discover it® Balance Transfer could save you money on interest while simultaneously helping you pay down debt faster.